 Here is what I do: I have found that by reading the same Scripture passages aloud just once a day, eventually I find that I have committed them to memory.

-By the way, to learn Bible verses is nothing like how they made you memorize things when you were in school.
+By the way, to learn Bible verses is nothing like how your teachers made you memorize things when you were in school.
 There is a supernatural element to this.
 I’m serious.
 You gotta see this.

 Everyone’s lifestyle is unique.
 I’m not suggesting that what I’m doing is the only way.